opeixenada/rolling/README.md

 # Time series calculations in a rolling window

 The program performs analysis of price ratios.
-It accepts a path to a file containing time series on a local file system as a command-line argument and prints out results of analyses to the standard output.
+It accepts a path to a file containing time series on a local file system as a command-line argument and prints out results of analysis to the standard output.

 The length of the rolling time window is 60 seconds.